fawda123/PBmod/efdc_inst.md

     * `mask.inp` File specifying thin barriers to block flow across specified cell faces.

 6. Add depth to to `dxdy.inp`.
 This is done in R by combining the cvl grid shapefile and manually created bathymetry raster.
 The empty depth column in `dxdy.inp` is replaced with the average depth in each grid cell (L).

 ![](efdc_inst_files/figure-html/unnamed-chunk-2-1.png)<!-- -->

 ![](efdc_inst_files/figure-html/unnamed-chunk-3-1.png)<!-- -->

 ## Time series forcing and boundary condition files

+Input data for nine years were previously assembled by TetraTech.
+These included meteorological data for atmospheric pressure, temperature, rainfall, wind speed and direction, and cloud cover.
+Thirteen inland boundary conditions included time series of freshwater inflows at eight sites and five point sources, where flow and water temperature were available at each location.
+Data from Offshore bounday conditions were water surface elevation (WSE)), temperature, and salinity.
+Water surface elevation and temperature were obtained from the NOAA tidal station 8729840 near the port of Pensacola.
+Offshore boundary salinity values were estimated at 35 psu for each cell.

+`ASER.INP` Atmospheric forcing conditions including pressure, temperature, rainfall, evaporation by decimal julian day

+`PSER.INP` Open boundary water surface elevation time series file, NOAA tidal station 8729840 (near port).

+`QSER.INP` Inflows by julian day, includes rivers/streams and  point sources

+`SSER.INP` Offshore salinity boundary conditions

+`TSER.INP` Temperature for each inflow, by julian day, including temperature from offshore boundary conditions

+`WSER.INP` Hourly measurements of wind speed and direction